CygenceTech/content-ops-starter/content/pages/hipaa-compliance.md

       That’s where we come in.
-As one of the nation’s top HIPAA consultants, ETECH IT is dedicated to helping businesses become compliant with the Health Insurance Portability and Accountability Act (HIPAA).
+As one of the nation’s top HIPAA consultants, Cygence AI is dedicated to helping businesses become compliant with the Health Insurance Portability and Accountability Act (HIPAA).
 We offer HIPAA Compliance Services tailored specifically to meet your needs.
     actions: []